preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

         ({
             ...

-            //Define that this feature DOES NOT have feature handler (C#)
+            //Define that this feature DOES NOT have feature handler (C# file)
             hasProviderHandling: false

             ...
         });
     ```

-- TestFeature.cs

-  This file is not needed

 ## Where to create a feature in source code

 - Feature with C#

-    It is mandatory to put feature-with-C# in Worker project.
-Because feature-handler.cs (queue job) have to be registered in the Worker.
+    It is recommended to put feature-with-C# in Worker project.

 - Feature without C#

     It is recommended to put feature-without-C# in Web project.
-So that you can easily control the feature and manifest load rule in the same place.
+So that you can easily control the feature and manifest load rules in the same place.

-> Note: After deploying, features will be stuck with a service (Web or Worker) that contains it.
-You should not move the features to other services.
+> Note: After deploying, features will be stuck with the orignal service (Web or Worker) that contains it.
+You should not move the features to other services or other extensions.

 ## How to create a feature